-The way to break this rule is to go with long wide leg pants, you must pair it with a pair of high heels, and the best with pointy toes.
+The secret weapon is the good old high heels.
+For petites to rock wide leg pants, you must pair it with a pair of high heels, and the best with pointy toes.
 You should make sure the pants are long enough to cover 2/3 of your heels, that way you will look taller and people cannot tell if the length comes from you or from your heels.

-The way to break this rule is to balance prints with solids.
+Second, balance prints with solids.
 For example, if you are wearing a blouse with big and bold patterns, then pair it with a well fitted neutral color skirt or pants from the same color scheme as the main color of the pattern.
 This will balance it out and give you the benefit of monochromatic dressing.

 Read more about how to wear prints inspired by petite celebrity style Reese Witherspoon.

 Rule #5 Petites should Only Wear Coats above the Knee

 I am sure you have read on various style blogs that petite women are best advised to wear coats and jackets that do not go over your knees.
 That is all legitimate petite fashion advice.
 It is obvious that when the coat is short enough, your legs seem to be longer and that will make you look taller.

 Now, the most debated topic when it comes to choosing the coats for petites.
 What is the ideal length for petite women?